zacharesmer/imac_g3_ivad_board_init/guide.md

 ### The CRT crackles, but it doesn't go "doink" and there's no image displayed

 - This may be okay.
 Try adjusting the output settings on the computer and see if something shows up.
 - This problem initially happened with a 600 MHz iMac DV.
 It eventually worked with the default initialization code after turning down the transmission speed.
-[The code for that is available here, along with some other changes](https://github.com/zacharesmer/imac_g3_ivad_board_init/blob/arduino-things/imacG3IvadInit/imacG3IvadInit.ino).
-The part that sets the speed slower is adding `softWire.setClock(50000);` somwhere before `softWire.begin();`.
+[The code for that is available here, along with some other changes](https://github.com/zacharesmer/imac_g3_ivad_board_init/blob/master/imacG3IvadInit/imacG3IvadInit.ino).
+The part that sets the speed slower is adding `softWire.setClock(50000);` somewhere before `softWire.begin();`.
 For that mac I also added some delays to more closely match a recording of the original logic board.
 - The initialization sequence may be incompatible with your computer.
 There is a second one commented out in the Arduino sketch that you can try, or you can record your own logic board's init sequence with a logic analyzer.
 This is unlikely to be the case, but trying it may help reveal the actual problem.

 ### The CRT sounds like it turns on for a moment, then turns back off